-- United States Citizenship and Immigration Services (USCIS): The federal agency that oversees lawful immigration of foreign nationals who are temporarily or permanently settling in the U.S. See also INS. - Unsubsidized Employment: Employment for which a W-2 agency provides no subsidy to the employer, including self-employment and entrepreneurship. - US Citizenship and Immigration Services (USCIS): The government agency that oversees lawful immigration to the United States.
+- United States Citizenship and Immigration Services (USCIS): The federal agency that oversees lawful immigration of foreign nationals who are temporarily or permanently settling in the U.S. See also INS. - Unsubsidized Employment: Employment for which a W-2 agency provides no subsidy to the employer, including self-employment and entrepreneurship.
+There are two placement types under this definition: Case Management Follow-up (CMF) and Case Management Underemployed (CMU) - US Citizenship and Immigration Services (USCIS): The government agency that oversees lawful immigration to the United States.

-- Vehicle: A passenger car or other motor vehicle used to transport persons or goods and is owned by someone in the W-2 group. - Vendor Payment: A money payment made on behalf of a participant directly to a provider of goods or services. - Vendor Payments: Payments made on behalf of the household by a third party to another source - victim(s) of trafficking: An individual who has been subjected to a severe form of trafficking and, in the U.S., has been certified by the Department of Health and Human Services. - victim(s) of trafficking HHS certification: A process by which the U.S. Department of Health and Human Services verifies that a particular individual aged 18 years or older is a victim of trafficking.
+- Vehicle: A passenger car or other motor vehicle used to transport persons or goods and is owned by someone in the W-2 group. - Vendor Payment: A money payment made on behalf of a participant directly to a provider of goods or services. - Vendor Payments: Payments made on behalf of the household by a third party to another source

+- victim(s) of trafficking: An individual who has been subjected to a severe form of trafficking and, in the U.S., has been certified by the Department of Health and Human Services. - victim(s) of trafficking HHS certification: A process by which the U.S. Department of Health and Human Services verifies that a particular individual aged 18 years or older is a victim of trafficking.
 Find more information and a sample letter of certification here. - Vocational English as a Second Language (VESL): Like ESL, VESL focuses on developing English language listening, speaking, reading and writing skills in non-native English speakers.
 However, VESL places an emphasis on work-related vocabulary and communication needs. - Volag: A non-profit voluntary agency contracted by the federal government to provide for the initial reception and placement of refugees in the U.S. After the initial "welcoming" period, Volags continue to provide support to help refugees become socially and economically self-sufficient.